Rosary: Other denominations

-Many similar prayer practices exist in other Christian communities, each with its own set of prescribed prayers and its own form of prayer beads (known in some traditions as the Chotki), such as the prayer rope in Eastern Orthodox Christianity.
+Many similar prayer practices exist in other Christian denominations, each with its own set of prescribed prayers and its own form of prayer beads (known in some traditions as the Chotki), such as the prayer rope in Eastern Orthodox Christianity.
 These other devotions and their associated beads are usually referred to as "chaplets".
-The Rosary is sometimes prayed by other Christians, especially in Lutheranism, the Anglican Communion, and the Old Catholic Church.
+The Rosary is sometimes prayed by other Christians, especially in the Evangelical-Lutheran Churches, the Anglican Communion, and the Old Catholic Church.

-Another example of Rosary-based prayers includes the non-denominational Ecumenical Miracle Rosary, "a set of prayers and meditations which covers key moments in the New Testament."
+Another example of Rosary-based prayers includes the interdenominational Ecumenical Miracle Rosary, "a set of prayers and meditations which covers key moments in the New Testament."

-Lutheranism
+Evangelical-Lutheranism

-A minority of Lutherans pray the Rosary.
-However, while using the Catholic format of the Rosary, each "Hail Mary" is replaced with the "Jesus Prayer".
+A number of Evangelical-Lutherans pray the Rosary.
+There are two common formats that Evangelical-Lutherans use to pray the rosary.
+The traditional method used by Evangelical-Lutherans is largely the same as the way that Roman Catholics pray the rosary, though the Pre-Trent version of the Hail Mary is prayed (which omits "Holy Mary, mother of God, pray for us sinners, now and at the hour of our death").
+Another version, envisaged in the 20th century, replaces the Hail Mary with the Jesus Prayer.
 The only time the "Hail Mary" is said is at the end of the Mysteries on the medal, where it is then replaced with the "Pre-Trent" version of the prayer (which omits "Holy Mary, mother of God, pray for us sinners, now and at the hour of our death").
-The final "Hail Mary" can also be replaced by reciting of either the Magnificat, or Martin Luther's "Evangelical Praise of the Mother of God."
+The final prayer on the Evangelical-Lutheran rosary uses the Pre-Trent Hail Mary, or the Magnificat, or Martin Luther's "Evangelical Praise of the Mother of God".

-The Wreath of Christ is used in the Lutheran Church of Sweden.
-While an official order and rubric for its use exists, it is often used as a tool for reflection and meditation rather than recitation of specific prayers or devotions, often as part of Confirmation classes.
-Some members of the Church of Sweden of high-church or evangelical catholic churchmanship will pray the traditional rosary, sometimes in an ecumenical setting with Roman Catholics.
+The Wreath of Christ is used in the Evangelical-Lutheran Church of Sweden and has spread into other Evangelical-Lutheran denominations from there.
+Containing 18 beads and a crucifix, it is often used as a tool for reflection and meditation, being learned in Confirmation classes.
+Some members of the Church of Sweden of high-church or evangelical Catholic churchmanship will pray the traditional rosary, sometimes in an ecumenical setting with Roman Catholics.